pontem-network/sp-docs/getting_started/ui.md

 Easiest way to iterate with Polkadot based blockchain to use Polkadot JS App UI.

-// TODO: remote node address and in the link.

 Before start you need to configure UI.

 {% hint style="info" %}
-🧙‍♂️ If you want to use remote node by Pontem team use ip address: `testnet.pontem.network`, if you built node locally use local address `ws://127.0.0.1:9944`.
+🧙‍♂️ If you want to use remote node by Pontem team use next address: `wss://testnet.pontem.network`, if you built node locally use local address `ws://127.0.0.1:9944`.
 {% endhint %}

 1. Navigate to [Polkadot JS App UI](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/settings/developer).